Random surfaces and lattice Yang-Mills: Notation and background

 \subsection{Representation theory and other preliminaries}

 The concepts of Section \ref{section:poisson-process-intro} may naturally be phrased in terms of the Brauer algebra, which is a well-studied object in mathematics.
 We proceed to introduce the Brauer algebra because this will form a convenient language when phrasing our proofs.
+We emphasize here that all the concepts in this section are quite classical in representation theory.

 Recall from Definition \ref{def:matchings} that $\mc{M}(n)$ is the set of matchings $\pi$ of $[2n]$.

 \begin{definition}[Brauer algebra] Let $\mc{B}_n$ be the vector space of $\C$-valued functions on $\mc{M}(n)$.
 We will often view elements $f \in \mc{B}_n$ as formal sums $f = \sum_\pi f(\pi) \pi$, where $\pi$ ranges over $\mc{M}(n)$.
 Fix $\zeta \in \C$.
 We define a product $\pi_1 \pi_2 \in \mc{B}_n$ of matchings $\pi_1, \pi_2 \in \mc{M}(n)$ as in Figure \ref{figure:brauer-algebra-multiplication}.